gabotechs/dep-tree/README.md

     - "src/products/**" # The users domain cannot be related to the products domain
 ```

-and check that your project matches those rules:
+And check that your project matches those rules:

 ```shell
 dep-tree check